ceph/ceph/doc/cephadm/osd.rst

 Size:
 ^^^^^

-You can also match by disk `Size`.
+Specific disks can be targeted by `Size`:

 .. code-block:: yaml